We’re committed to offering programs to empower people with skills and perspectives relating to ancestral foodways and modern culinary arts.

 Learn about honey bees in this beginning beekeeping course, offered each spring to students and community members.

-Develop expertise with wild plant foods, build structures from natural and salvaged materials, grow fruits and vegetables, manage an apiary, and create wildlife habitat following permaculture design principles.
+Follow permaculture principles to develop expertise with wild plant foods, build structures from natural and salvaged materials, grow food, and create wildlife habitat.

 Our summer conference for high school students blends anthropology, ecology, and gastronomy, and nutrition in an intensive hands-on experience.